Decentralizing Publishing with Stattic

 The following list is in no particular order and will be changing as Stattic continues to grow with user needs in mind.

-1. Markdown Support
+1. Markdown with Enhanced Features

 Stattic uses Markdown for content creation, allowing you to write posts and pages in a straightforward and readable format.